ETFs vs managed funds vs index funds

 • tax efficient

-• priced continuously throughout the day
+• priced and tradable continuously throughout trading hours

-• need to save up and buy larger trade sizes [2]
+• need to save up and buy larger trade sizes *

-• cheaper for large trade sizes
+• cheaper for large trade sizes *

 Managed funds